Fresh, refined fragrances for warm-weather celebrations and close-quarter venues

 And while we’re at it, don’t fumigate the reception with your perfume.

-A great wedding guest outfit is chosen carefully.
+A great wedding guest dress is chosen carefully.
 Your fragrance deserves the same attention.

-Here’s an edit of five tried-and-true fragrances — from universally flattering to quietly distinctive — that strike the perfect balance for wedding season.
+Here is an edit of five tried-and-true fragrances, from universally flattering to unexpected, that strike the perfect balance for wedding season.

 ✨ These may include affiliate links, which means I may earn a small commission if you purchase at no extra cost to you.
 I only recommend what I personally love and think you will too.
 As an Amazon Associate, I earn from qualifying purchases.